 The Museum is located downtown in the beautifully restored 1903 El Paso County Courthouse at 215 South Tejon street.
 Normal hours of visitation are Tuesday through Saturday 10:00 a.m. to 5:00 p.m.
 Admission is FREE to the museum.
 For more information about the Colorado Springs Pioneers Museum exhibits and programs call (719) 385-5990.
 For Saturday visitors, all-day parking is available for $1.00 at the City parking garage directly north of the Museum on Nevada Avenue.

 The municipal museum of Colorado Springs, located in the former El Paso County Courthouse (1903), portrays the history and culture of the Pikes Peak Region in exhibits emphasizing the unique character of this uncommon Front Range community.
 As the focal point of the City’s lovely downtown, the Colorado Springs Pioneers Museum draws thousands of people to the area annually.
-Centered in one of two primary downtown parks, this elegant and historic structure is surrounded by inviting green lawns, colorful flowers, outdoor sculptures, and a splendid granite fountain.
+Centered in one of two primary downtown parks, this elegant and historic structure is surrounded by inviting green lawns, colorful flowers, and splendid outdoor sculptures.

 Guided by a mission to collect, preserve, research, and interpret the history and culture of the Pikes Peak Region, the Museum features permanent exhibits on the history of the area and changing exhibits on topics of broad interest.
 The Museum’s active changing exhibition schedule has featured subjects as diverse as Western art, antique quilts, Plains and Pueblo Indian culture, and space exploration.
 Popular culture exhibits have included such topics as juke boxes, motorcycles, and baseball memorabilia.
 A major attraction are the murals, by local artist Eric Bransby, which depict the story of the Pikes Peak Region from early human occupancy to the building of the Air Force Academy.